Gregg Allman: Personal life

-In My Cross to Bear, he writes that "Every woman I've ever had a relationship with has loved me for who they thought I was."
+In My Cross to Bear, he wrote that "Every woman I've ever had a relationship with has loved me for who they thought I was."
 At the time of its writing, he noted that he only spoke to two out of his then-six ex-wives, including Cher.

 Allman had five children, three with various wives and two with other women he had relationships with: